 Durbin, Lee Introduce Smarter Sentencing Act

 Lee and Durbin first introduced the Smarter Sentencing Act in 2013.
-Several important reforms from the Smarter Sentencing Act were included in the landmark First Step Act, which was enacted into law last year.
-The central remaining sentencing reform in the Lee-Durbin legislation would reduce mandatory minimum penalties for certain nonviolent drug offenses.
+Several important reforms from the Smarter Sentencing Act were included in the landmark First Step Act, which was enacted into law in 2018.
+The central remaining sentencing reform in the Durbin-Lee legislation would reduce mandatory minimum penalties for certain nonviolent drug offenses.
 The Congressional Budget Office has estimated that implementation of this provision would save taxpayers approximately $3 billion over ten years.

-Along with Durbin and Lee, the bill is cosponsored by Senators Patrick Leahy (D-VT), Sheldon Whitehouse (D-RI), Richard Blumenthal (D-CT), Ron Wyden (D-OR), Angus King (I-ME), Tim Kaine (D-VA), Elizabeth Warren (D-MA), Tammy Baldwin (D-WI), Cory Booker (D-NJ), and Kamala Harris (D-CA).
+Along with Durbin and Lee, the bill is cosponsored by Senators Patrick Leahy (D-VT), Roger Wicker (R-MS), Sheldon Whitehouse (D-RI), Ron Wyden (D-OR), Richard Blumenthal (D-CT), Tammy Baldwin (D-WI), Cory Booker (D-NJ), Elizabeth Warren (D-MA), Bernie Sanders (I-VT), Angus King (I-ME), and Tim Kaine (D-VA).

 Previous Article Next Article